dirkdefuijk/AutoFlightControlSystemDesign/README.md

 # AutoFlightControlSystemDesign
-Shared code for the AFCSD
+Shared code for the AFCSD assignment